 i The transport finance industry

 Situated in the centre of the Mediterranean, some 58 miles to the south of Sicily, Malta's location has throughout the centuries ensured its strategic importance as a major maritime transport hub.
 Malta gained its independence from Britain in 1964 and became a republic 10 years later.
-The Malta flag formally came into existence as an 'open' register in 1973 with the promulgation of the Merchant Shipping Act, Chapter 234 of the Laws of Malta.
-It has experienced significant and constant growth since inception, particularly following Malta's accession to the European Union in 2004 and has now established itself among the largest registries in the world in terms of tonnage.
+The Malta flag formally came into existence as an 'open' register in 1973 with the promulgation of the Merchant Shipping Act.2 It has experienced significant and constant growth since it inception, particularly following Malta's accession to the European Union in 2004, and has now established itself among the largest registries in the world in terms of tonnage.

 ii Recent changes

-Locally, there are no key lenders to the transport industry and therefore we cannot provide feedback on this point.
+Locally, there are no key lenders to the transport industry; therefore, we cannot provide feedback on this point.

-Nonetheless, we have seen a shift of key lenders that are providing finance to shipping and aviation clients from European-based lenders to Asian-based lenders and in particular leasing houses.
+Nonetheless, we have seen a shift in key lenders that are providing finance to shipping and aviation clients from European-based lenders to Asian-based lenders, and in particular leasing houses.

 i Domestic and international law and regulation

 Malta's successful shipping finance industry is due to a sophisticated legislative framework that successfully embraces both common law and civil law features.
-The Maltese Civil Code (Chapter 16 of the Laws of Malta) is heavily based on the Code Napoleon and sets out the rules of contract applicable to finance documents that are subject to Maltese law.
-Additionally, it regulates certain forms of security that may be availed of by the financier of a Maltese registered ship or aircraft, such as pledges, irrevocable powers of attorney granted by way of security and security by title transfer.
+The Maltese Civil Code3 is heavily based on the Code Napoleon and sets out the rules of contract applicable to finance documents that are subject to Maltese law.
+Additionally, it regulates certain forms of security that may be availed of by the financier of a Maltese-registered ship or aircraft, such as pledges, irrevocable powers of attorney granted by way of security and security by title transfer.
 The Civil Code also regulates issues such as the ranking of creditors and causes of preference.

-Another important piece of legislation within Malta's shipping legislative framework is the Companies Act (Chapter 386 of the Laws of Malta), which regulates the creation, operation and dissolution of Maltese companies.
-The provisions of the Merchant Shipping (Shipping Organisations – Private Companies) Regulations are also of particular relevance within Malta's shipping legislative framework as they provide for a special type of company, known as the 'shipping organisation', which is often used as a shipowning entity as it is subject to simplified and less onerous requirements than a traditional company set up under the Companies Act.
-The same Regulations cater for the dissolution and consequential winding up of companies and recent legislative amendments to these Regulations catered for the provision of the continuation outside Malta of 'shipping organisations' and continuation in Malta of a foreign company.
+Another important piece of legislation within Malta's shipping legislative framework is the Companies Act,4 which regulates the creation, operation and dissolution of Maltese companies.
+The provisions of the Merchant Shipping (Shipping Organisations – Private Companies) Regulations are also of particular relevance within Malta's shipping legislative framework as they provide for a special type of company, known as the shipping organisation, which is often used as a shipowning entity as it is subject to simplified and less onerous requirements than a traditional company set up under the Companies Act.
+The same Regulations cater for the dissolution and consequential wind-up of companies, and recent legislative amendments to these Regulations cater for the provision of the continuation outside Malta of shipping organisations and the continuation in Malta of a foreign company.

-The Merchant Shipping Act (Chapter 234 of the Laws of Malta), which regulates the registration and operation of Maltese vessels as well as the creation and registration of mortgages over Maltese vessels, is modelled closely on the UK Merchant Shipping Act, and consequently practitioners in Anglo-Saxon jurisdictions find much common ground with the Maltese provisions, particularly in enforcement scenarios.
-The concept of a 'mortgage' is limited only to the shipping and aircraft finance regimes – the relative ease of enforcement of a mortgage was one of the factors that led to its introduction under Maltese law, on the basis that a jurisdiction that was creditor friendly in its approach would attract more business.
+The Merchant Shipping Act,5 which regulates the registration and operation of Maltese vessels as well as the creation and registration of mortgages over Maltese vessels, is modelled closely on the UK Merchant Shipping Act, and consequently practitioners in Anglo-Saxon jurisdictions find much common ground with the Maltese provisions, particularly in enforcement scenarios.
+The concept of a mortgage is limited only to the shipping and aircraft finance regimes – the relative ease of enforcement of a mortgage was one of the factors that led to its introduction under Maltese law, on the basis that a jurisdiction that was creditor-friendly in its approach would attract more business.

-Finally, the Code of Organisation and Civil Procedure (Chapter 12 of the Laws of Malta) sets out the various remedies available to creditors to satisfy the debt owed to them and the methods of enforcements specific to vessel financiers, including the arrest of ships, judicial sales by auction and court-approved private sales.
+Finally, the Code of Organisation and Civil Procedure (COCP)6 sets out the various remedies available to creditors to satisfy the debt owed to them and the methods of enforcement specific to vessel financiers, including the arrest of ships, judicial sales by auction and court-approved private sales.

-The main legislation for aviation matters in Malta is the Aircraft Registration Act (Chapter 503 of the laws of Malta).
-In the process of enacting the Aircraft Registration Act, it was realised that in order to promote the aviation industry in Malta, it was essential to attract the financiers and the lessors.
-Hence, it was crucial that Malta implemented the Cape Town Convention and the Aircraft Protocol (together, the CTC).
+The main legislation for aviation matters in Malta is the Aircraft Registration Act.7 In the process of enacting the Aircraft Registration Act, it was realised that in order to promote the aviation industry in Malta, it was essential to attract financiers and lessors.
+Hence, it was crucial that Malta implemented the Cape Town Convention and the Aircraft Protocol.

 By enacting the Aircraft Registration Act and implementing the Cape Town Convention, innovative concepts were introduced into Maltese law.
-Furthermore, the concept of security interests was widened to include not only mortgage and privileges but also made it possible to secure the rights of a conditional seller under a title reservation agreement as well as the rights of a person who is a lessor under a lease.
+Furthermore, the concept of security interests not only was widened to include mortgages and privileges, but also made it possible to secure the rights of a conditional seller under a title reservation agreement as well as the rights of a person who is a lessor under a lease.

 The Aircraft Registration Act was further amended in 2016 to improve the legislation.
-Amendments included revised definitions of airframes and aircraft engines, the introduction of new rules in the existing insolvency regime for 'aircraft companies' and the reinforcement of remedies available to the mortgagee.
+Amendments included revised definitions of airframes and aircraft engines, the introduction of new rules in the existing insolvency regime for aircraft companies and the reinforcement of remedies available to the mortgagee.
 Further amendments were made in 2021:

 ii Specific practices